Memory Pegs

 Eight – gate.

 You are at a level crossing and a train is approaching from the right.
-Before you can get across, the boom gates come down to stop your progress.
+Before you can get across, the boom gates close to stop your progress.
 To your complete surprise, hanging from the end of the boom gate is . . . (the object)

 Nine – wine.